NatyM03/Resource-Allocation-Budget-Optimization-System/README.md

 ### Project evolution: from theory to business
 This project represents my transition from academic mathematics to applied business solutions.

-1.  **Academic origins:** the project started as university research where I applied the "Knapsack Problem" algorithm to optimize personal purchasing decisions under financial constraints.
+1.  **Academic origins:** the project started as university research where I applied the "Knapsack Problem" algorithm to optimize personal purchasing decisions under financial constraints. ('Project_Manescu_Natalia')
 2.  **Corporate adaptation:** I identified that the same mathematical model is widely used in **Project Portfolio Management (PPM)** within banking and multinational contexts.
-I completely refactored the cod to solve a real-world capital allocation problem.
+I completely refactored the cod to solve a real-world capital allocation problem. ('Buget_optimizat')

 ---